haise0/kdz-toolkit/README.md

 ```

 ## The Gist of Things
 LG KDZ firmware is and always has been one hell of a problem to work around.
-Many great people from various places all over the world and the internet have assembled over years of time in order put their minds together and work towards a common goal.
+Many great people, from various places all over the world and the internet, have assembled over years of time in order to put their minds together and work towards a common goal.
 Some people viewed it as rooting their phones, and some unlocking their bootloaders; others wanted to carrier unlock, or crossflash to a different set of bands.
 I view all of these as the same thing:

 The right to fully own what you have purchased.